AI Generated Video Summary

 JS CodeShift is a powerful library built and maintained by Facebook for large-scale refactors.
 It allows you to find and replace identifiers, making it easier to refactor code.
 Another useful tool is the T-TypeScript plugin, which enables transformations like performing operations at compile time instead of runtime.
 By understanding abstract syntax trees and implementing the visitor pattern, you can achieve powerful code transformations.
 Tools like Babel, TSLint, YASLint, Recast, Pretier, and the website astexplorer.net can help you in this process.
 Thank you all for being here and feel free to reach out to me for further discussions on code refactoring and transformations.

 And on the left, the input on the right, the output.
 JS CodeShift, it's another awesome example.
 It's a library built by Facebook and maintained by Facebook itself.
 And it's meant for big refactors, large scale refactors.
 And the concept is quite similar.

 Here, we are saying, okay, please JS CodeShift, find all the identifiers.
 And if the identifier names contains the old name string, replace it with new name string.
 This is the case again for large-scale refactors.
 So we have like old name factory, which get refactored into new name factory.

-So I really want to thank you all for being here.
-It has been a real pleasure to talk at Node Congress.
-And these are my social media handlers.
-So if you want to reach out, I'd be glad to talk with you again about how to refactor code bases and making code transformations.
+And the same again applies with Babel, TSLint, YASLint, Recast, Pretier, JS CodeShift, and there's also an amazing website, which is called astexplorer.net that can really help you debugging your formulas and try to learn more about how to traverse a tree.
+So I really wanna thank you all for being here.
+It has been a real pleasure to talk at Node Congress, and these are my social media handlers, so if you want to reach out, I'd be glad to talk with you again about how to refactor code bases and making code transformations.
 That's what I love to do and to talk about.
 So thank you again.
-I hope to see you all soon.